kulics/koral/README.md

-# The Lite Programming Language
+# The K Programming Language
 <p>
   <a href="https://github.com/996icu/996.ICU/blob/master/LICENSE_CN">
     <img alt="996icu" src="https://img.shields.io/badge/license-NPL%20%28The%20996%20Prohibited%20License%29-blue.svg">
   </a>
 </p>

-Lite is an open source programming language focused on efficiency.
+K is an open source programming language focused on efficiency.
 It can help you easily build cross-platform software.

 With well-designed grammar rules, this language can effectively reduce the burden of reading and writing, allowing you to focus on solving problems.

-This is the main source code repository for Lite.
-It contains the compiler, and documentation.
+This is the main source code repository for K. It contains the compiler, and documentation.

 ## Key Features
 - The moderm gramar, which is easy to distinguish.